 - 1. Slide and insert the tab of the solid-state drive/Intel Optane into the solid-state drive/Intel Optane slot [1, 2]. - 2.
-Tighten the captive screw that secures the thermal plate to the palmrest and keyboard assembly [3]. - 3.
+Align the thermal plate on the solid-state drive and tighten the captive screw that secures the thermal plate to the palmrest and keyboard assembly [3]. - 3.
 Replace the single (M2x3) screw that secures the thermal plate to the palmrest and keyboard assembly [4].

-- 1. Connect the battery cable to the connector on the system board. - 2.
-Replace the base cover - 3.
-Replace the SD memory card - 4.
-Follow the procedure in after working inside your computer
+- 1. Connect the battery cable to the connector on the system board.

+- 2. Replace the base cover

+- 3. Replace the optical drive assembly

+- 4. Replace the SD memory card

+- 5. Follow the procedure in after working inside your computer